DataSeer/dataseer-web/doc/API/DOCUMENTS.DATASETS.md

 ## Description

 This route update a given dataset.
-You must use the datasets id, not the document id (`document.datasets` or `document.datasets._id` property)
+You must use the dataset id, not the document id (`document.datasets` or `document.datasets._id` property)

 ## Role required